sf-wdi-22-23/modules-22/w07-rails/d2-dawn-auth/README.md

   end

   def create
-    # TODO: once the controller is implimented don't forget to also signin the user
+    # TODO: once the controller is implemented don't forget to also signin the user
   end

   def show